taytum-twiss/lecture-notes/README.md

 STEP 5: Lastly, we circle back up to STEP 2 and the for loop continues to run until the condition returns false.

 10. What is a callback function?
+  - a callback function is a function passed as an argument to another function.

 11. When do we use a callback function?
+  - callback functions can run after another function has finished